 You have the opportunity to provide one another melodies and harmonies, back beats and refrains, as you each continue on the path in life of trying to be faithful to that which stirs most strongly – or sings most loudly – within you.

 One of my heroes, Rev. Jim Wallis of the progressive Christian organization Sojourners, often asks people this pivotal question:

 Where do your gifts meet the pressing needs of the world?1

-And Mary Oliver says the same thing in one of her poems:2
+And Mary Oliver says the same thing in her poem, "Summer Day:"

 What is it you plan to do